Nocni dialog, oil, 1964 by Vida Fakin. More on Vida ….

 Macoto Murayama and T rep

 T rep. The short form given by our field survey teams to white clover Trifolium repens.
-Still a common plant of pasture and waysides, so common that the intricacies of its structure and lf_noim_macoto1_gki1_350function generally go unnoticed.
+Still a common plant of pasture and waysides, so common that the intricacies of its structure and function generally go unnoticed.

 Yet the mathematical artworks by Macoto Murayama shown in July at Dundee University reveal these intricacies in astonishing detail (image right).